National Old Trails Road: Harry S. Truman as president of the Association

 In 1926, future President Harry S. Truman was named president of the National Old Trails Road Association.
 As the new president of the association, Truman periodically drove the National Old Trails Road from coast to coast and met with members of the association in each State to discuss improvement of their segments.
 He enjoyed the travels, but he missed his wife Bess and their young daughter Margaret, as reflected in the many letters he wrote to his wife while on the road.
 At one point, he told Bess, "This is almost like campaigning for President, except that the people are making promises to me instead of the other way around."
 Truman's name would remain on the letterhead of the National Old Trails Road Association well into the late 1940s, listed as "president".

 Madonna of the Trail monuments

 One of Truman's accomplishments as president of the National Old Trails Road Association was his work with the Daughters of the American Revolution to place Madonna of the Trail statues in the 12 states along the National Old Trails Road.
-Conceived by Mrs. John Trigg Moss of the DAR, the statues are dedicated to the pioneer mothers of covered-wagon days.
+Designed by Arlene Nichols Moss of the DAR, the statues are dedicated to the pioneer mothers of covered-wagon days.
 Each statue is 18 feet high, consisting of a 10-foot-high pioneer mother mounted on a base.
 The DAR describes the statue: "The `Madonna of the Trail' is a pioneer clad in homespun, clasping her babe to her breast, with her young son clinging to her skirts.
 The face of the mother, strong in character, beauty and gentleness, is the face of a mother who realizes her responsibilities and trusts in God."